DylanCarver9706/RLDataWebScraper-V1/readme.md

 change the code to where is only displays text from these html elements onto my page in the own <h1> tags: <div class="rlg-item-shop__item-content --daily"> and <div class="rlg-item-shop__item-content">

-* change the code to where it does not display text to my page if the text contains numbers or the words "very rare wheels", "import decal", "rare decal" "import rocket boost", "very rare banner, and "import body".
-But it displays all other text to my page.
+*change the code to where is only displays text from these html elements onto my page in the own <h1> tags, but it ignores text that has numbers in it: <div class="rlg-item-shop__item-content --daily"> and <div class="rlg-item-shop__item-content">